Does Florida Need Workers' Compensation Reform?

 The workers’ compensation statute is intended to be a no-fault self-executing system without the need for litigation.
 However, practically speaking, there is always the need for checks and balances in such a system to ensure rights are protected and responsibilities enforced.
 As a result, Florida’s legislature in designing this system, made sure there were provisions in the law to encourage compliance by all parties.
 For instance, F.S.
 440.06 and 440.10 are intended to motivate and ensure employers comply with coverage requirements, F.S.
 440.105 abolishes a fraudulent claimant’s entitlement to benefits and subjects him/her to criminal prosecution, and F.S.
 440.34 requires insurance carriers to pay an injured worker’s attorney fees should it wrongly deny a claim or benefit.
 While other lines of insurance must exercise “good faith” in the adjustment of claims, Workers’ Compensation carriers are statutorily exempt from the ramifications of Florida’s Bad Faith Statute (See F.S.
 440.11 for the exemption.)
 This makes the issue of carrier paid attorney fees to injured workers the only check and balance in the work comp system to motivate a carrier to implement a business model of good faith claims adjustment.
 When a construction company fails to secure comp coverage, the company is subject to fines and stop work orders.
 Just as we would not support a state sanctioned fundraiser to help the construction company pay its fine, the state should not stamp approval to the actions of work comp carriers going to Florida’s businesses with hands out demanding help in paying attorney fees that could have been avoided had the carrier just complied with the law.

-NCCI argues (on behalf of the Florida workers’ compensation carriers
+NCCI argues (on behalf of the Florida workers’ compensation carriers it represents) the

 “Castellanos” ruling creates a extremely large “unfunded liability” (perhaps as much as a billion dollars) for payment of attorney fees that, in turn, warrants the significant increase in premiums to be paid by Florida businesses.
 However, an insurance company is not required (under the work comp statutes or the “Castellanos” decision) to pay attorney fees for injured workers unless it is first given a reasonable opportunity to review the claim and then wrongly denies such claim, therefore, the responsibility for payment of attorney fees is to a large degree within the control of the insurance carrier and can be managed through the business model of such carrier in how claims are investigated and adjusted.
 In light of NCCI’s claim of such an extremely large “unfunded liability” for payment of attorney fees, investigation should be undertaken to determine why so many proper claims of injured workers were denied and litigated by work comp carriers.
 While the “Castellanos” decision does eliminate the unreasonable caps on attorney fees and such elimination has created a significant increased liability for certain work comp carriers to now pay reasonable fees for choosing to deny legitimate claims, it is not the responsibility of Florida businesses to bail out those carriers having business model of wrongly denying the claims of legitimately injured workers.

-Florida businesses will benefit from greater transparency and competition
+Florida businesses will benefit from greater transparency and competition in the Florida

 Workers’ Compensation Rate-making Process, as well as a return of any excess profits